taichi221228/taichi221228/.scaffdog/component.md

 root: "src"
 output: "."
 questions:
-  type:
-    message: "What type is this component?"
-    choices:
-      - "common"
-      - "route"
-    initial: "common"
   name:
     message: "What is the name of this component?"
     initial: "index"
   path:
     message: "What location is this component in?"
     initial: ""
+  inRoutes:
+    confirm: "Is this component in `routes`?"
+    initial: false
   isPackage:
     confirm: "Is this component a package?"
+    if: (!inputs.inRoutes)
     initial: false
   hasProps:
     confirm: "Does this component have props?"